andrewtcrooks/deadwood-game/README.txt

+# Author

+Andrew Crooks

 # Deadwood

-This is a Java application for the Deadwood game.
+This is a Java application for the game Deadwood.

 ## Prerequisites